eProsima/Fast-DDS-docs/docs/fastdds/transport/datasharing.rst

 The default value can be changed with the |DataSharingQosPolicy::max_domains-api| function.
-Defining a finite number allows to preallocate the required memory to receive the list of identifiers during the entity creation, avoiding dynamic memory allocations afterwars.
+Defining a finite number allows to preallocate the required memory to receive the list of identifiers during the entity creation, avoiding dynamic memory allocations afterwards.
 Note that a value of ``0`` means no limit.